open-resources/physics_bank/content/public/007.Momentum and Impulse/2D Collisions/collision_of_carts/collision_of_carts.md

           the collision.
 ---
 # {{ params.vars.title }}
 Cart A with momentum of magnitude $p$ collides with cart B and rebounds.
-Cart B is initially at rest.
+Cart B is initially at rest and cart A is going in the negative direction.

 <img src="q2.png" alt= "Top - Carts rolling towards eachother.
 Bottom - carts collide and bounce off eachother" width = 400px>